AnindoChoudhury/personal-website/README.md

 ## Features

-1. **Home Page**: The home page provides an introduction to who I am and what I do.
-It features a welcoming header and a brief bio.

-2. **Portfolio**: This section showcases my work, including projects, designs, or any other accomplishments.
-Each project has its own page with descriptions and images.

-3. **About Me**: Learn more about me, my background, skills, and what I'm passionate about.

-4. **Contact**: Get in touch with me through the contact form provided.
-Your messages will be sent directly to my email.

-5. **Responsive Design**: The website is designed to be responsive, ensuring it looks great on various devices, from desktops to smartphones.
+1. **Responsive Design**: The website is designed to be responsive, ensuring it looks great on various devices, from desktops to smartphones.

-6. **Bootstrap Integration**: Bootstrap is used to enhance the website's visual appeal and to simplify layout and design.
+2. **Bootstrap Integration**: Bootstrap is used to enhance the website's visual appeal and to simplify layout and design.

 ## Technologies Used